 Analytics changed HR forever.
 It's no longer challenging to calculate the cost of losing an employee, and that cost spotlights the importance of engagement and retention.

-Organizations battle to attract and retain top talent in an environment of mobility and change as the promises of long-term tenure and slow-paced advancement are no long a career lure.
+Organizations battle to attract and retain top talent in an environment of mobility and change as the promises of long-term tenure and slow-paced advancement are no longer a career lure.
 Modern businesses need to think beyond the paycheck, and offer a work environment that supports a high quality of life in itself.

 Cultivating a Positive Work Environment